arkency/posts/posts/2021-04-22-explaining-rack-desugaring-rack-builder-dsl.md

 > How does this DSL relate to that rather simple Rack interface?

-The last example of composition via `Rack::Builder` can be (partially) rewritten to avoid some of the DSL:
+The last example of composition via `Rack::Builder` can be rewritten to avoid some of the DSL:

 ```ruby
 # config.ru